Improving Patient Safety

 Choosing Wisely Campaign

-In order to insure a full circle of communication between patients and physicians, the AAO-HNSF has joined the ABIM Foundation's Choosing Wisely Campaign.
-The AAO-HNSF‘s lists of recommendations were carefully selected after a review of the current evidence that included AAO-HNSF clinical practice guidelines.
-Each list includes language communicating when a particular test or treatment may be appropriate based on clinical evidence and guidelines.
-To learn more about the Choosing Wisely campaign please click here.
+In order to ensure a full circle of communication between patients and physicians, the AAO-HNSF has joined the ABIM Foundation's Choosing Wisely Campaign.
+The AAO-HNSF‘s lists of recommendations were carefully selected using current evidence-based materials such as our AAO-HNSF Clinical Practice Guidelines.
+Please see our current recommendation statements here.

 Any questions?
 Please contact email@example.com.